pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 If server restarting is configured, the maximum number of allowed restarts can be limited to prevent a persistent loss of service resulting from runaway reboots on a dead interface.

+Each watchdog logs key events to the server log and issues Signal K notifications on its own notification key.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-interfacewatchdog/)